 - implementation of a program of professional development of information management across the organisation

 - transformation to digital services for better user / client experience

 - effective communications to promote the value of information assets

 - innovative use of technology or other solutions to enhance information management

 - improvement in digital information management with limited resources

 - evidence of building a culture that values digital information.

-Applications are in the form of a case study (maximum of 1,000 words), using the application template provided and are to include:
+Applications are in the form of a case study (1,000 word limit), using the application form (docx, 904kb) provided and are to contain a:

 For further information about the awards, including eligibility and nominations, please contact firstname.lastname@example.org